 Lighting is a great deterrent for nefarious yuletide thieves, especially if you’ll be out of town for the holiday.
-It’s best to use a smart outlet or 7-day timer to vary your lighting schedule.
+It’s best to use a smart outlet or a 7-day timer to vary your lighting schedule.
 A smart outlet can be controlled through an app on your phone, so you can make it appear as though someone is home at different times during the day.
 If you’re not sure how to install a smart outlet, call an electrical handyman to help you out.

-The short answer: all of them.
+The short answer: is all of them.